 A unique feature is slab-on-grade construction, selected to promote indoor-outdoor living by locating interior and exterior spaces at the same level.
 A double-height great room with a window wall amplifies the connection to the outdoors, which includes a dining patio, BBQ, and fireplace lounge framed by a steel pergola with oculus.

 Indoors, a switchback staircase with floating treads and glass guardrails is designed so the landscape becomes integral to the experience of circulating through the home.
-A steel ribbon staircase, suspended over the great room, leads to the master suite which has a two-sided fireplace opening to a roof terrace with a spa overlooking the city.
+A steel ribbon staircase, suspended over the great room, leads to the primary suite which has a two-sided fireplace opening to a terrace with a spa overlooking the city.